sigsum/sigsum/doc/design.md

 ```

 A signer wants to make their key-usage transparent.
 Therefore, they sign a
 statement that sigsum logs accept.
-That statement encodes a checksum of some
+That statement encodes a checksum for some
 data.
 Minimal metadata must also be logged, such as the checksum's signature
 and a hash of the public verification key.
 A hash of the public verification
 key is configured in DNS as a TXT record to help log operators combat spam.